oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 type: awareness
 ---

 Passwords?
 Bah!
-Who wants to remember all those letters, numbers, and special character combinations?
-Password managers and password manager browser extensions can help us, but what if we stopped using passwords instead?
-What if we stopped using other phishable authentication factors, such as SMS one-time passwords (OTP)?
+Who wants to remember all those letter, number, and special character combinations?
+Password managers and password manager browser extensions can help us, but what if we stopped using passwords entirely?
+What if we stopped using authentication factors, such as SMS one-time passwords (OTP), that pose risks where malicious actors can access sensitive authentication information (phishing)?
 What if authentication was so seamless that we could use built-in device hardware capabilities instead?

-Seamless, easy-to-use authentication is the future many dream of, and a group called the [Fast Identity Online (FIDO) Alliance](https://fidoalliance.org/).
+Seamless, easy-to-use authentication is the future many dream of, including a group called the [Fast Identity Online (FIDO) Alliance](https://fidoalliance.org/).
 The FIDO Alliance is a group of organizations that focuses on providing open and free authentication standards utilizing more secure technologies.
 And we've heard of the [World Wide Web Consortium (W3C)](https://www.w3.org/) as a group that builds web standards.
 How do these two groups intersect when it comes to authentication security?
 Let's better understand the collaboration and what it means for us.

 {% include toc.md %}